ChrisHuffman/coinkraal/README.md

 TODO
 ---
+- Cant have zero rates on server on save transactions (manually calc if zero)
+- Clear add transaction modals after save
 - Volumn on summary chart
 - IOTA Price not loading?
 - Sale dates must be after transaction date